 Anti-Cancer Antioxidant Glutathione

-The big bad granddaddy of all these antioxidants in our bodies is glutathione (GSH).
+The big bad granddaddy of all these natural antioxidants in our bodies is glutathione (GSH).
 Not only does it act as an antioxidant itself, but it also replenishes other antioxidants so they can continue to work longer.
-A multitude of studies on glutathione has shown us that this master antioxidant is very important for the prevention of cancer.
-We know that deficiency of glutathione leads to many types of cancer, including cancers of the mouth, throat, colon, prostate, bladder, and breast.
+Many studies on glutathione have shown us that this master antioxidant is essential for the prevention of cancer.
+We know that glutathione deficiency leads to many types of cancer, including cancers of the mouth, throat, colon, prostate, bladder, and breast.
 (2)(3) We also know that oral glutathione supplementation of 1000mg daily has been shown to increase the GSH concentration inside cells of the mouth by 260%, demonstrating that oral supplementation is well absorbed and available to the cells that need its protection the most.
 (4)

 Glutathione Supplements and Food

 It’s understandable that studies are done using glutathione supplements, as that makes it easy to measure and control the amount given to test subjects.
 But as stated before, glutathione is produced in our bodies’ cells and is also available in foods.
 Optimal intake of glutathione is more than 250 mg per day, but most Americans get only 3 – 150 mg, with the average being 35 mg.